 75,000 people, annually, are having their legs amputated because of poor blood circulation to their legs and feet.

 When the arteries in the lower leg start narrowing due to plaque build-up, blood can no longer flow freely through those arteries, and circulation to your legs becomes drastically restricted.

 Restricted blood circulation to your legs and feet can cause leg cramps, pain in your legs while walking, and can eventually lead to sores or wounds that don’t heal.
 Restricted blood circulation can also cause leg ulcers, and can lead to gangrene that would require leg amputation.

-Here at The Vein & Vascular Institute we can quickly and easily diagnose and Treatment For Peripheral Artery Disease, using the latest surgical techniques, to restore healthy blood flow to your legs and feet.
+Here at The Vein and Vascular Institute we can quickly and easily diagnose and treat Peripheral Artery Disease, using the latest surgical techniques, to restore healthy blood flow to your legs and feet.

 Early diagnosis and treatment, as well as a team of experienced Board Certified Vascular Surgeons, can bring your legs back to health, saving you from leg amputation.

-To schedule a vascular consultation with the Board Certified Vascular Surgeons at The Vein & Vascular Institute of Spring Hill, give us a call today at (352) 505-1737.
+To schedule a vascular consultation with the Board Certified Vascular Surgeons at The Vein and Vascular Institute of Spring Hill, give us a call today at (352) 505-1737.
 It could save your limbs and your life.